How to Make a Simple JavaScript Quiz — SitePoint

 Now your quiz has working navigation!

-See the Pen Simple JavaScript Quiz (ES6) V4 (Stylized) by SitePoint (@SitePoint) on CodePen.
+Simple JavaScript Quiz With Pagination by SitePoint (@SitePoint)

-Now that you have a basic JavaScript quiz, it’s time to experiment.
+Now that you have a basic JavaScript quiz, it’s time to get creative and experiment.

-Maybe you could try different ways of responding to a correct answer or a wrong answer.
-Maybe you’ll find a creative use for the concepts in this type of quiz.

 Here are some suggestions you can try: